mitre/caldera/README.md

 ## Caldera Partnership Program

-If you are interested in partnering to support to sustain and evolve CALDERA&trade;'s open source capabilities, please contact us at caldera@mitre.org.
+If you are interested in partnering to support, sustain, and evolve CALDERA&trade;'s open source capabilities, please contact us at caldera@mitre.org.